gabriellekamph/library/README.md

 # library
-School assingment to learn Node.js and Express
+School assignment to learn Node.js and Express where I created a small library app.